6arek212/OS-6/Readme.md

-    the answer for the questing is in .hpp file !
+    the answer for the question is in .hpp file !

     to run the guard example: